LennoxSears/Collect-Free-Proxies/README.md

 ## Installation
 1. In terminal, run
 `node updateProxyList.js`
-2. Free proxies would be update in totalProxyList.txt every 15 mins.
+2. Free proxies would be updated in totalProxyList.txt every 15 mins.

 ## Related Project